 The number of people adding a colony of 35,000 plus honeybees to their landscape is growing in the United States.
 Landowners get involved with helping all pollinators by planting beneficial plants, prairie restorations, and other herb and flower gardens.

 In addition to enjoying the bees and having them pollinate your land, a 30-60 pound portion of the honey crop is yours!
 Enjoy raw honey year-round produced on your property.
-Custom labeled jars and painted hive services are also available to fit your style and personal needs.
+Custom labeled jars are also available to fit your style and personal needs.
 Learn more about beehive rentals here.